IntelliTect/AzureDevOps-Tools/README - Project Migration.md

 - Users in source organization that are not also in the target organization need to be migrated
 	- There is a script to perform this user migration.

-- Token needs to be created that can access both source and target organizations and has Basic + Test Plans licensing access.
+- Token needs to be created that can access both source and target organizations and has "Basic + Test Plans" licensing access.

 - Install any extensions etc used in Source that are not installed already in the target organization.